BrettpodolskyBrettpodolsky

 One of the most common forms of “identity theft” involves online impersonation.
 Individuals can commit online fraud by pretending to be someone else, whether it’s sending email without permission or using social media to communicate with others or to slander someone’s reputation.

 Are you facing charges for an Internet crime like online impersonation or identity theft?
 Attorney Brett Podolsky has the experience needed to defend you in the court of law.
-Contact his office today and schedule a consultation.
+Contact our office today and schedule a consultation.

 Internet Impersonation Harassment Behavior